econpiyush/econpiyush.github.io/_pages/about.md

 Fourth-year PhD candidate at the State University of New York, Albany.
-Primary research interests: Finance, Macro-Labor, and Regulatory Economics.
+Primary research interests: Finance, Regulatory Economics and Macro-Labor.
 Other interests: Behavioral Economics and Decision Theory.

-Experienced in integrating economics research into the classroom, with four years of teaching experience prior to earning a master's degree, 11 semesters as a Graduate Teaching Assistant (GTA) post-master's, and two semesters as an instructor of record.
-More details available in the up-to-date [CV](https://www.dropbox.com/scl/fi/evh8n8q6h0ex2vq7j58rz/Piyush_A_CV.pdf?rlkey=lh22ve7nonss7dpls6sv4nst9&st=ctxd9hft&dl=0).
+Up-to-date CV available upon [request](pgade@albany.edu).

 ======